tmax818/java_september23/lectures/day02/methods.md

 ## return type

-The data type of what comes after the `return` keyword in the body of your fuction.
+The data type of what comes after the `return` keyword in the body of your function.
 --

 ```java